karlseguin/pg.zig/readme.md

 When binding, `@floatCast` is used based on the SQL parameter type.
 Array binding is strict.
 When reading a value, you must use the correct type.

 ### Numeric
 Until standard support comes to Zig (either in the stdlib or a de facto standard library), numeric support is half-baked.
+When binding a value to a parameter, you can use a f32, f64, comptime_float or string.
+The same applies to bindin got a numeric array.

 You can `get(pg.Numeric, $COL)` to return a `pg.Numeric`.
 The `pg.Numeric` type only has 2 useful methods: `toFloat` and `toString`.
 You can also use `num.estimatedStringLen` to get the max size of the string reprentation:

 ```zig
 const numeric = row.get(pg.Numeric, 0);